 Now, there are circumstances when we are in the middle of something important and urgent.
 Sometimes we want to know if someone replied and we may want to take immediate action.
 In a traditional email system, I would temporarily switch on the notification.
 Then every time I receive an email message, I would check my phone or watch to check if it is this message.
 It adds to anxiety and stress.

 These times are over now, as I can set up personalised notifications.
 This is a game-changer for me.
 I finally can allow notifications for the whole app.
 And within the application, I can decide who can disturb me at any given time.
 I can change it per email address.
 I can allow it temporarily depending on what I am currently dealing with.
 And finally, I can switch it off entirely if I want to.

 Does your email save you time? ⏳

 All of the above are simple things.
 The email system has not changed fundamentally for ages.
-However, what creators of Hey have done is very interesting.
+However, what the creators of Hey have done is very interesting.
 They decided to break backwards compatibility with other systems.
-Obviously, we can still send and receive emails to any other email systems.
+Obviously, we can still send and receive emails to any other email system.

 Thanks for reading!

 If you enjoyed this article, feel free to share it on social media and spread some positivity.